 5. Conflict Monitor.
 Furnish a Model 208 conflict monitor unit.

 809.09.E.
 ITS Cabinet – DMS.
 Provide a total of seven conduits entering the foundation.
 This includes four 2 in (50.8 mm) Schedule 40 conduits to be connected to the 32 in (812.8 mm) communications “TRAFFIC” pull-box, two 2 in (50.8 mm) Schedule 40 conduits to be connected to the 18 in (457.2 mm) power “ELECTRIC” pull-box, and one 3/4 in (19 mm) Schedule 40 conduit to service the ground rod.
 The cost of these conduits is incidental to the cost of the ITS cabinet.
 Stub conduits 3 in to 6 in above the foundation.
 Refer to Standard Construction Drawing ITS-10.11.
 Cap unused conduits with a flexible rubber compression coupling or fitting with a hose clamp.

+The loads must be landed appropriately to match the circuit breakers.
+Refer to the manufacturer’s wiring diagram to determine which terminal block ties to which breaker.

+Land a full size DMS on the terminal block associated with the 60A breaker

+Land a 12’ DMS on the terminal block associated with the 40A or 60A breaker

+Land a VSL on the terminal block associated with a 30A breaker.
+A near and far side VSL may be landed on the same terminal block by using a 3-way splice in the pull box

 809.09.F.
 ATC Cabinet 5301 V2.02.
 Furnish and install products on the TAP in accordance with the Joint Standard of AASHTO, ITE, and NEMA’s ATC 5301 V2.02.
 Cap unused conduits with a flexible rubber compression coupling or fitting with a hose clamp.